 The Investment: To do so, Eventbrite invested in localization to provide a more authentic, localized product for select markets.
 And when it came to selecting a localization system, Eventbrite prioritized a developer-friendly system and having the ability for all members of the localization process to be able to access and manage translation strings through a single platform.

-The Result: In utilizing a localization system that was able to bring together everyone in the localization process – from developers to agency translators — Eventbrite was able to leverage continuous localization processes to expand its authentic global presence in 17 new languages.
+The Result: In utilizing a localization system that brought together everyone in the localization process – from developers to agency translators — Eventbrite could leverage continuous localization processes to expand its global presence in 17 new languages.